Ingestion

 Tag fields start within the # character.

-Tag fields are used to define how events have been parsed and how they are are physically stored and distributed.
+Tag fields are used to define how events have been parsed and how they are physically stored and distributed.
 Tags can influence the speed and performance of queries by controlling how LogScale distributes data across the hosts in the cluster.

 Users can associate custom tags as part of the parsing and ingestion process but their use is usually very limited.
 For example, the built-in tags #repo contains the repository name and #type stores the name of the parser used to process the original log file.